cityway-soft/shortest_path/README.md

 Requirements
 ------------

-This code has been run and tested on Ruby 1.9
+This code has been run and tested on Ruby 1.9 or later

 External Deps
 -------------